ktomk/pipelines/README.md

     - definitions (1)
-- Validation command for bitbucket-pipelines.yml files (so far `--show` gives error on parts it runs over and non zero exit code)
+- Validation command for bitbucket-pipelines.yml files (so far `--show` gives error on parts it runs over and non zero exit code) \[this is a moving target, so nice idea, but this is not it honestly]
-- Verify steps of a single command to see if it matches an executable script file or not in the project
+- Verify steps of a single command to see if it matches an executable script file or not in the project - nice for quick pre-remote QC, needs some resolution logic and decisions which can't match all wishes most likely
-- Write exit status section about used exit codes (1 for argument input errors, 2 for system errors caused by argument input values (if so), also `--show` file format validation etc.)
 - Get VCS revision from working directory
 - Use a different project directory `--project-dir <path>` to specify the root path to deploy into the container, which